wowserhq/wowser/README.md

 4. Install [StormLib](https://github.com/timkurvers/blizzardry#mpq) and [BLPConverter](https://github.com/timkurvers/blizzardry#blp), which are used to handle Blizzard's game files.

-5. Run `gulp` which will automatically build the project when source files change.
+5. Run `npm run gulp` which will automatically build the project when source files change.

-   When not available, run `./node_modules/.bin/gulp` instead.

 6. To utilize raw TCP connections a WebSocket proxy is required for JavaScript clients.